-In addition, the story reveals how much of “me” (my behavior, thoughts, decisions and actions) is automated and how valuable it is to periodically pause – to check if I might be stuck in some ineffective pattern of behavior, thought or action.* This is an important step towards deautomization (reversing our automization, conditioning, programming or habituation**) and getting “unstuck”.
+In addition, the story reveals how much of “me” (my behavior, thoughts, decisions and actions) is automated and how valuable it is to periodically pause – to check if I might be stuck in some ineffective pattern of behavior, thought or action.** This is an important step towards deautomization and getting “unstuck”.
 Or, as some teachers would express it, “inserting a gap” between the stimulus-response pattern to experience instead the possibility of a “better” course of action or inaction.
 So that we can experience spaciousness and “Infinite Possibilities.”*** And, interestingly, so that we may develop a “new” pattern of periodically inserting that gap of reflection to check if we’re stuck or residing more in that gap.

-The second story illustrates the financial value of inserting such a gap starting at the 10:20 min. mark of this video on mind programming [Hiles_BrainWaves].
-During a visit to a Manhattan bank office, the author Colin Hiles noticed something peculiar while walking past a room.
+The second story illustrates the financial value of inserting such a gap and getting “unstuck”.
+It starts at the 10:20 min. mark of this video on mind programming by Colin Hiles [Hiles_BrainWaves].
+During a visit to a Manhattan bank office, Hiles notices something peculiar while walking past a room.
 A person was leaning back in a chair, with his hands clasped behind his head and his legs resting on top of a desk, looking out over the city at night.
-Hiles asked another person if people were allowed to sit and be like that?
-The person responded respectfully “Oh.
-Well, last time he had an idea, he saved us 50 million dollars.”
+Hiles asks another person if people were allowed to sit and be like that?
+The person responds respectfully “Oh.
+Well, the last time he had an idea, he saved us 50 million dollars.”
 What an invaluable and helpful gap!

 “May you rediscover the gap!”

 * The term “deautomization” is also used to describe the awakening process by Arthur J. Deikman, M.D.
 [Deikman_Deautomization].
 I use it here to refer to the unseating of certain conditioned responses, programs, ways of thoughts, behaviors and habits that we may have.